GLaDOS-418/cpp-project-template/README.md

 ```

 - check `build` in `Makefile`  for step by step build process
+- the cmake built artifacts are in the `build` folder.
+- build logs are in the `logs` folder.
 - to clear conan cache, run : `$ conan remove -f '*'`
 - here's a sample conan profile which can be gerenated using the command
 - `conan.profile` is used as a custom conan profile.